gitlars/hello-world/README.md

 # hello-world
-Hello World project is a time-honored tradition in computer programming
+The Hello World project is a time-honored tradition in computer programming.
+This project was created following the instructions at https://guides.github.com/activities/hello-world/.